YoungProducer/zno-backend-fastify/Readme.md

 # Zno server

 ### Description
 This repository containts backend part of application which allows stutends to prepare to exams or train on different subjects, such as Math, etc. This app use jwt authorization.
-Also backend store images for test suites in 'uploads' folder, this folder is in .gitignore.
+Also backend stores images for test suites in 'uploads' folder, this folder is in .gitignore.

 ### Technologies
 This app based on node.js with REST API.